-In either case it's recommended that a monitor be configured to detect a dead connection to the VPN server and to attempt to reconnect to it.
-In order for a monitor to detect a dead VPN connection, the monitor's Host field must be set to a host which can only be reached through the VPN, while the Source Address field must be set to a LAN segment assigned to the VPN.
-The monitor must then be assigned to the VPN profile by selecting it under the Monitors field in the profile.
+For both IKEv1 and IKEv2, it is recommended that a monitor be configured as follows to detect a dead connection to the VPN server and to attempt to reconnect to it.

+- The monitor's Host field must be set to a host which can only be reached through the VPN. - The Source Address field must be set to a LAN segment assigned to the VPN. - The monitor must then be assigned to the VPN profile by selecting it under the Monitors field in the profile.

-For information on creating a monitor see Maintaining Communications with Services of a WAN on page 20.
+For information on creating a monitor see Maintaining Communications with Services of a WAN on page 19.